shank9931/Regulatory-Strategy-Agent/readme.md

 ## The Pitch
 ### Problem
 Bringing a new medical device to market requires navigating a labyrinth of complex, region-specific regulations.
-Regulatory professionals spend hunderds of hours searching for guidelines, assessing applicability, and double-checking their work.
+Regulatory professionals spend hundreds of hours searching for guidelines, assessing applicability, and double-checking their work.
 Missed regulations can lead to costly delays or rejections.

 ### Solution
-The Regulatory Strategy Agents is a multi agent AI pipeline designed to automate the initial phase of regulatory scopig.
+The Regulatory Strategy Agents is a multi agent AI pipeline designed to automate the initial phase of regulatory scoping.
 Instead of a generic chat, it employs a strict, 4 step "assembly line" to:

 1. Plan the research strategy based on the device description.
-2. Retrieve actual regulatory texts using specialized toosl.
+2. Retrieve actual regulatory texts using specialized tools.
 3. Analyze the applicability of each regulation with probabilistic scoring.
 4. Critique the findings to prevent AI hallucinations and overconfidence.

 ### Value
 * Consistency - Eliminates initial human error in initial scoping
-* Speed - Reduces days of reasearch into minutes of processing
+* Speed - Reduces days of research into minutes of processing
 * Traceability - Every step is logged and auditable via the ADK trace view

 ## Architecture